Rwanda and Burundi is Undervalued Among East African Coffee Sources

-By now everyone should know a bit about the merits of these coffees: bright, balanced, sweet, and complex at the same time.
-They offer a fresh option as a new arrival, especially because Not just they come to port in Oakland at a time of year opposite the Central America harvest, when the Costa Rica and Panamas and Mexico coffees are getting a little long in the tooth.
+By now everyone should know a bit about the merits of coffees from East Africa: bright, balanced, sweet, and complex at the same time.
+They offer a fresh option as a new arrival, because they come to port of Oakland at a time of year opposite the Central America harvest, when the Costa Rica and Panamas and Mexico coffees are getting a little “long in the tooth”.

 But the fact is, no matter how excited I am about the Burundi and Rwanda offerings we have, that these are the coffees I love to take home for the weekend, they still don’t receive the attention they should.
 Each harvest, we are always working so hard to sell what we buy.
 I am not sure why, but I have some ideas.